Rukongai/CatDjinni/README.md

 If anyone wants to assist I could use assistance on the following fronts

-* Figuring out this exploit - STM32 REs please open an issue if you'd like to collaborate
+* Figuring out this exploit - STM32 REs please open an issue if you'd like to collaborate.
+If someone wants to look over my ESP32 code and compare it to the [original 8266](https://github.com/lolwheel/FPB_attack_board_8266/blob/master/src/main.cpp) and make sure I didn't miss or mess anything up, that would be appreciated!
 * Developer to help make meaningful changes to the firmware once dumped and decompiled